Heartland Road Projects

 Route M will be reduced to one lane with a 10.5-foot width restriction as contractor crews replace several culverts under the road.
 This section of road is located between County Road 462 and Township Line Road near Poplar Bluff.
 Weather permitting, crews will be working on Wednesday, June 23 through Monday, Nov.
 1 from 6 a.m. to 6 p.m. daily.

-Business U.S. 60 (West Pine Blvd.) will be reduced to one lane with a 12-foot width restriction as contractor crews perform roadside work.
-This section of road is located between Business U.S. 60/67 (Westwood Blvd.) and Second Street in Poplar Bluff.
-Weather permitting, crews will be working on Monday, Feb.
-1 through Friday, Oct.
-1 from 6 a.m. to 6 p.m. daily.
+Southbound I-55 will be reduced to one lane as MoDOT crews perform core drilling operations.
+This section of road is located between Route 51 in Perry County and Route D in Cape Girardeau County.
+Weather permitting, crews will be working on Tuesday, Oct.
+26 and Wednesday, Oct.
+27 from 7 a.m. to 3 p.m. daily.

 Missouri Route 80 will be reduced to one lane with a 10-foot width restriction as contractor crews improve sidewalks in East Prairie, Mo.
 This project is part of MoDOT’s initiative to bring road facilities into compliance with the current standards of the American with Disabilities Act.
 This section of road is located between Route 105 and Shelby Road.
 Weather permitting, crews will be working on Monday, Aug.
 23 through Saturday, Oct.
 30 from 6 a.m. to 6 p.m. daily.